07 July 2020

 Then it’s time for a well-deserved break.
 And when you come back…

-🎯 Warm-up and energising games
+🎯 Warm-up and energizing games

 During long workshops, we all need a boost of energy to stay focused.
 Hence why a lot of trainers use stimulation games to wake people up.
 I gave you some examples earlier.
-However, my favourite back-to-work game is Associations.
+However, my favorite back-to-work game is Associations.
 We start with a word related to the workshops – let’s say: “risk”.
-Then you throw a ball to one of the participants and ask for an association to the previous word.
+Then you throw a ball to one of the participants and ask for an association with the previous word.
 Then that person passes the ball further.
 It keeps people agile and focused because you never know when the ball is coming to you, so you need to listen to all associations, be prepared to catch and throw and come up with a new word.
 It’s simple, yet effective!

 🧠 Running a workshop when participants are focused

 Okay, we had a bit of fun, now it’s time for the theoretical part of the presentation.
 It should always be supported by practical examples.
-When discussing complicated issues, my advise is to use brainstorming.
+When discussing complicated issues, my advice is to use brainstorming.
 Participants can write their thoughts on sticky notes, create a mind map, discuss results with the group and finally select only the relevant elements.